Celebrate Dad with these creative Father’s Day ideas

 Have a Star Wars marathon

 Dedicate the day to watching your dad’s favorite movie franchise.
-Whether he’s into Star Wars, Lord of the Rings or the Marvel universe, you’ll have a blast rewatching his favorite shows.
+Whether he’s into Star Wars, Lord of the Rings or Marvel movies, you’ll have a blast rewatching his favorites.
 Bonus points if you watch them all in order!
 Or watch one of the greatest sports movies of all time.

 Barbecue

 Is it even Father’s Day if you don’t grill something?
-Keep it simple with hot dogs or burgers, get fancy with delicious grill recipes or get creative with things you never knew you could grill (but totally should).
-If you have a dad who’s a grill chef, just be sure to ask first if he’d like to do the cooking or if he’d prefer to have the day off to celebrate.
+Keep it simple with hot dogs or burgers, get fancy with delicious grill recipes, or get creative with things you never knew you could grill (but totally should).
+If you have a dad who’s a grill chef, just be sure to ask first if he’d like to do the cooking or if he’d prefer to have the day off to celebrate and let you take the reins instead.